-In April 2018, we announced a shift in the focus and resources our Company to pursue the regulatory initiatives at the FCC and prepare for the future deployment of broadband and other advanced technologies and services.
+In April 2018, we announced a shift in the focus and resources of our Company to pursue the regulatory initiatives at the FCC and prepare for the future deployment of broadband and other advanced technologies and services.
 In light of this shift in focus, the Board also approved a chief executive officer transition plan, under which, John Pescatore, our chief executive officer and president, transitioned to the position of vice chairman and Morgan O'Brien, our then-current vice chairman, assumed the position as our new chief executive officer.
-In connection with the transition, we and Mr. Pescatore entered into a Continued Service, Consulting and Transition Agreement and a separate Consulting Agreement.
-In the quarter ended June 30, 2018, we recorded a liability of \$0.9 million for the cash payments under both the Transition and Consulting Agreements.
+In connection with the transition, we and Mr. Pescatore entered into the CEO Transition Agreements.
+In the six months ended September 30, 2018, we recorded a liability of \$1.8 million for the cash payments under the CEO Transition Agreements.
 These payments will be made over twenty-four months beginning October 2018.
 In addition, we recorded a non-cash \$2.8 million charge for stock compensation expense due to modifications of Mr. Pescatore's equity grants.
+We also entered into consulting and transition and agreements with several other key employees.
+In the three months ended September 30, 2018, we recorded a liability of \$1.4 million for the cash payments to be made to those key employees.
+These payments will be made over eighteen months beginning October 2018.
+In addition, we recorded a non-cash \$1.7 million charge for stock compensation expense due to modifications to the equity grants of those key employees.

 In June 2018, we announced that our Board approved an initial plan to restructure our business aimed at reducing the future operating costs of our TeamConnect and pdvConnect business operations and better aligning and focusing our business priorities on our spectrum initiatives aimed at modernizing and realigning the Part 90 900 MHz band to increase its usability and capacity.
 As part of the restructuring plan, we eliminated approximately 20 positions, or 20% of our workforce, in June 2018 primarily from our TeamConnect and pdvConnect businesses.
 Overall, we expect that this workforce reduction will decrease operating costs by \$1.6 million on an annualized basis.
-It is anticipated that the cash payments associated with this restructuring action will occur by September 30, 2018.
+The cash payments associated with this workforce reduction were made during the three months ended September 30, 2018.
 The reduction in costs will assist in limiting our capital requirements over the next 12 months.
 We believe our cash and cash equivalents on hand will be sufficient to meet our financial obligations through at least the next 12 months.